 How to Make Your Apartment Greener

 Decide if you will plant these spices hydroponically or in pots with dirt.
-If you’re growing them in dirt, prepare the pots by working organic material into the soil and lightening packed soil with a hand-held spade.
+If you’re growing them in the dirt, prepare the pots by working organic material into the soil and lightening packed soil with a hand-held spade.

 Continue to water your garden per your seeds’ or plants’ instructions, making sure the soil is well drained.
 Prune your plants to get rid of older leaves and encourage new growth.
 Vanilla grows on a vine, so regularly give it attention so it doesn’t grow too large.
 Since your plants are grown inside, you won’t have to worry about many pests, though you will need to keep your family pets out of your spice garden.